 Yes, you need a good idea.
 We like novel approaches to solving problems.
 But it doesn’t stop there, without execution ideas are worthless. you may have the most ‘revolutionary’ or ‘disruptive’ idea in the world.
 Without being able to execute on it you’re not going to get far (see following points below).

 One of the most important, if not the most important factor is the founding team.
-Two or three founders with complementing skill sets, experience in the domain and a strong history together. (i.e previous startup/worked at X company together).
+At this early stage the decision of the program is heavily weighted towards the team.
+Ideally Two or three founders with complementing skill sets, experience in the domain and a strong history together. (i.e previous startup/worked at X company together).
 Plus the ability to execute and get stuff done.

 You need to be able to show what it is you are building, whether that is a mockup, an early prototype or beta.

 Prove that you are solving a true customer pain.
 And show that there is a big enough market of people with this problem to go after.